 - Relevant information: Link to the Archdiocese of Portland Office of Child Protection & Victim Assistance

 To keep everyone informed and up-to-date, the Archdiocese of Portland requires all volunteers and employees to complete an online video training module every year; each year focuses on a different topic.
 They typically announce the training they will be focusing on each fall.
-New this year: once you complete your online video training, you will receive a certificate of completion, which you need to either email to Ann Barba in an attachment, or print out and turn into the parish office.
+For 2017-2018, we completed “Safe Haven” video training.

 Adult Volunteer Opportunities for Life Kids